Durvalumab and Tremelimumab in Treating Patients with Liver Cancer Undergoing Drug-Eluting Bead Transarterial Chemoembolization

 - Patient is willing and able to comply with the protocol for the duration of the study including undergoing treatment and scheduled visits and examinations including follow up

-- Patient who is willing to get percutaneous liver biopsy
+- Patient who is willing to get tumor biopsies per the study schedule

 - Involvement in the planning and/or conduct of the study (applies to both AstraZeneca staff and/or staff at the study site)

-- Patients with diffuse HCC, vascular invasion, or extrahepatic tumor
+- Patients with vascular invasion or extrahepatic tumor

-- Main portal vein thrombosis present on imaging
+- Main portal vein tumor-related thrombosis present on imaging.
+Non-tumor related thrombosis is allowed

 - Any contraindications for embolization, including hepatofugal blood flow or portosystemic shunt